WGLab/Phen2Gene/README.md

 `git clone https://github.com/WGLab/Phen2Gene.git`

 ### Install Time
-It may take a few minute to install Phen2Gene.
+It may take a few minutes to install Phen2Gene.

 ### After Installation
 `cd YOUR/PATH/TO/PHEN2GENE`